OCA/interface-github/github_connector/README.rst

 1. Create a new module github_connector_website, that could display teams / repositories / branches informations for non logged users.

-2. Analyze commits (author, quantity by milestones, etc...): this feature has been partially implemented in a V8.0 PR.
+2. Analyze commits (author, quantity by series, etc...): this feature has been partially implemented in a V8.0 PR.

 3. Synchronize Pull Request, Issues, Comments: